Why ADA for your Catholic homeschooling?

 - The parent must do record keeping and calculating of grades for each course.
 Again, it is most accurate and fair to assign grades based on all coursework, not just a small portion submitted on a quarterly basis.
 In days of old, many brick-and-mortar school teachers would assign grades using some system like this: daily coursework counts as 60%, tests 30%, and quizzes 10%.
 But it is hard on the parents to do anything like this unless they have accurate grading records for every exercise, quiz, and test.

 Problem #2: Misunderstandings can build and go undetected.

 Again, because the student only submits a small portion of his coursework every few months, the coursework done in between (such as daily or weekly exercises) may have undetected problems.
 It is true that the parents sometimes grade that daily course work.
 Sometimes however, they cannot grade it – perhaps they do not feel qualified, or circumstances arise and it does not get done.

 Sometimes the coursework is graded, but there can be a long delay before doing so.
 But ungraded or delay-graded coursework generally leads to misunderstandings and errors on the student’s part.
-This is especially the case with subjects which present concepts which build and depend upon previous concepts, such as with mathematics, science, or Latin.
+This is especially the case with subjects which are especially cumulative in concepts, building and depend upon previous material, such as with mathematics, science, or Latin.